Thompson Sampling via Fine-Tuning of LLMs: Preliminaries

 \section{Preliminaries}

-Consider an unknown Gaussian reward vector $R$ over a discrete domain $X$ with mean $\mu$ and covariance $K$, i.e., $R \sim \mathcal N(\mu, K)$.
-Thompson sampling suggests conducting Bayesian optimization by repeatedly conditioning the Gaussian reward vector $R$ on an observation $Y_x := R_x + \mathcal N(0, \sigma_n^2)$ at a point $x \in X$ sampled from the posterior probability of maximality
+Consider an unknown reward vector $R$ over a discrete domain $X$.
+In Bayesian optimization, we want to find the $x\in X$ that maximizes $R_x$.
+Typically, we model our prior belief as Gaussian, i.e., $R \sim \mathcal N(\mu, K)$ with mean $\mu$ and covariance $K$.
+Thompson sampling suggests conducting Bayesian optimization by repeatedly conditioning the Gaussian reward vector $R$ on a noisy observation $Y_x := R_x + \mathcal N(0, \sigma_n^2)$ at a point $x \in X$ sampled from the posterior probability of maximality

 In practice, sampling from the probability of maximality is typically implemented by drawing a realization from the reward posterior and then selecting the point that maximizes this sample---effectively treating the realization as an acquisition function (\citeauthor{russo2018tutorial} \citeyear{russo2018tutorial}, see Figure~\ref{fig:TS_and_premise}).
 However, in large unstructured discrete domains, such maximization becomes intractable.
 To address this, we propose to directly parameterize the probability of maximality using a generative LLM.
 This approach, illustrated in Figure~\ref{fig:method_overview}, avoids explicit maximization and, following the framework of \citeauthor{o2021variational} \citeyearpar{o2021variational}, ensures consistency with the underlying reward model and thus vanishing regret (see Theorem~\ref{thm:regret_bound_of_approximate_thompson_sampling}).